Swiftly-Systems/code-exercise-ios/README.md

     * Any other information you would normally include when you author a readme
   * This code is your intellectual property
     * License it however you'd like (MIT, Apache or Public Domain are great choices)
-    * Ensure the license you choose allows PrestoQ employees to read, build, and execute the code for free
+    * Ensure the license you choose allows Swiftly employees to read, build, and execute the code for free
-* Email your PrestoQ contact the link to the GitHub repository when you're ready to submit your project
+* Email your Swiftly contact the link to the GitHub repository when you're ready to submit your project

-If you have any questions, don't hesitate to reach out to your PrestoQ contact
+If you have any questions, don't hesitate to reach out to your Swiftly contact